-- identifying the prioirty areas for improvement that could impact young peoples experiences - developing and piloting solutions together - identifying successful pilots to embed into long term practice
+- identify the prioirty areas for improvement that could impact young peoples' experiences - develop and pilot solutions together - identify successful pilots to embed into long term practice

 Social Wellbeing

 Children, young people and families have told us how important it is to be able to socialise together and reconnect with their communities.
 Two large-scale summer programmes were developed based on what children and families told us they wanted.